 3. Mid 1990s only mobile station in the world listed on CQ Magazine DX Honor Roll at 328 confirmed.
 (N4KEL/M).
 All QSL cards examined and verified.
 (CQ Magazine was chosen because QST Magazine does not recognize a "mobile" endorsement).

 SY IS NOW W7VU.
 He was formerly W4IFG ("I Feel Good !"), his original call at age 10.
 He once let W4IFG expire many years ago, while still in graduate school.
 He became interested and active, again in 1985, as N4KEL / "Mobile", mainly as a result of the urgings of many of his 'ham' colleagues, while he was still with Rockwell/Collins Radio in Cedar Rapids, Iowa.
 Sy began his operating strictly from his mobile.
 From 1985 through late 1987, with only 95 watts ('barefoot'), he was able to work and confirm over 270 ARRL listed DXCC countries.
 However, it became painfully clear that it was' tougher and tougher' in the DX "pile-ups", as just a 'barefoot' mobile station.
 All of this triggered Sy to design and construct his own HF mobile linear amplifier (about 600 watts output).
 Starting around 1990, Sy became a highly respected member of the scientific/engineering staff at Bell Laboratories in Whippany, NJ.
 Also, Sy changed his call from N4KEL to K0SY around 1999.
 For sentimental reasons, in 2006, he reclaimed his very 1st old original call, W4IFG.
 All these many years, his mobile operations have been from Ford E-150 vans, all with unique setups (See CQ Magazine Sept 2007, pgs 55, 56).
 There have been countless mentions, many references, and featured articles about Sy's mobile, and his astounding DX achievements, over the years in magazines, such as QST, CQ, and books like Dave Ingram's (K4TWJ), 'HF Mobile In High Style'.
 The "SyMobile", as it is often called, draws a bit of attention, curiosity, and interest (especially whenever that big mobile signal is heard amongst all the "big gun" fixed stations, during typical "DX pile-ups").
-Here is a quick summary of his actual 'working conditions' with many of the details described further down this page for those really interested in the nuts and bolts of this high-powered mobile operation (there always seems to be a few "inquiring minds that really do want to know"):
+His actual 'working conditions' with many of the fine details are described further down this page for those really interested in the nuts and bolts of this high-powered mobile operation (there always seems to be a few "inquiring minds that really do want to know"):

 DESIGN, CONSTRUCTION, & INSTALLATION DETAILS OF W7VU / 'SYMOBILE'